remyJardillier/Survival_seq_depth/README.md

 1. Open the file 'R_scripts/Survival_preScreening.Rproj' to open RStudio environment.
 2. Open the 'R_scripts/main.R' file and follow the instruction in the script.

-As the running time is high, results will be saved all along the code in 'data_fit' into .RData files.
+As the running time is high, results will be saved all along the code in 'R_scripts/data_fit' into .RData files.
 Please check the code and remove the previous files if you want to launch the code a second time (previous data saved will be loaded otherwise).

 Running times